Cooking With Olive Oil

 Countless soups - including chowders, bisques and stews - are perfect for garnishing with olive oil.
 Not only does it intensify the flavors but it also adds a little pizzazz since the oil usually floats in mini green puddles on the top of the broth.

-A section about olive oils and vegetables is a bit silly given it’s the oldest combination in the book.
+To suggest pairing olive oil with vegetables is a bit silly given it’s the oldest combination in the book.
 The most common use for olive oil is to drizzle it on salads.
 Sounds easy enough, but it’s worth mentioning that specific varieties work differently with different types of salads.
 Greek olive oil works well on Greek salads of tomato, cucumber and feta cheese, while robust Italian oils work well on bitter greens such as arugula, endive or broccoli rabe.
 If grilling, lightly coat the vegetables before grilling to prevent sticking and then drizzle again with your favorite oil once ready to eat.

 Olive oils are rarely touted for their strengths with fruits (minus the “fruit or vegetable” argument for tomatoes and cucumbers), but there is one tried and true strength: fruit salad.
 When dressed in Koroneiki or the more obvious orange-infused olive oil, the oil enhances and harmonizes the sweetness of the dish.